 Dr. Seifert has written two books, How Children Become Violent (Acanthus, 2006) and Youth Violence: Theory, Prevention, and Intervention (Springer, 2015).
 In these two books, she wrote about the groundbreaking research such as the ACE’s research out of the CDC, connecting child maltreatment, delays in the development of coping skills, and youthful violent behaviors.
 Dr. Seifert also developed the CARE-2, Child and Adolescent Risk/Needs Evaluation.

-Financial: Kathryn Seifert is the Chief Executive Officer and Founder of Eastern Shore Psychological Services; and CARE-2, LLC.
-She receives royalties as an author of Acanthus Publishing and Springer Publishing.
-Dr. Seifert receives a speaking honorarium from PESI, Inc.
+Financial: Dr. Kathryn Seifert is the Chief Executive Officer and Founder of Eastern Shore Psychological Services; and CARE-2, LLC.
+She receives royalties as a published author.
+Dr. Seifert receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.